QBeukelman/CPP/Module_02/README.md

 - The `operator=` keyword indicates this function is an overload of the `=` operator.
 It defines how the `=` operator behaves when used with `Fixed` objects.
 - For example `b = a` will call this function.
-- The operator= ensures that a deep copy of the _wholeValue is performed.
+- The `operator=` ensures that a deep copy of the `_wholeValue` is performed.
-- Returning *this allows chaining of assignments, like a = b = c.
+- Returning `*this` allows chaining of assignments, like `a = b = c`.

 ## Left shift operation `<<`

-Left shifting is bitwise operation that shifts the bits of a number ro the left by a specified number of positions. it's often used to multiply by powers of 2, as it moves the bits to higher place values.
+Left shifting is bitwise operation that shifts the bits of a number to the left by a specified number of positions. it's often used to multiply by powers of 2, as it moves the bits to higher place values.

 `int result = number << n;`